 Shadow Lake Lodge is only open from late January until the third week of March depending on the year.
 It reopens again in late June for the summer.

-There is normally a two night minimum stay but you can check out their website to see if they have availability for one night at the last minute.
-Rates are $580.00 – $700.00 per cabin per night based on double occupancy in the winter.
+Rates were $580.00 – $700.00 per cabin per night based on double occupancy in the winter.
 Summer rates are slightly more expensive.
 The rate includes accommodation and all meals.
+In 2025 they are considerably less, but now you’ll need to pack in food and a sleeping bag.

 For more information on Shadow Lake Lodge visit their website.